A Study of Psalm 34

 This first verse is one that I forget to use in many of my teachings but look at the power that’s here.
-When you go to God, He hears you and he will deliver you from all of your fears.
+When you go to God, He hears you and He will deliver you from all of your fears.
 How dynamic is that?
 It’s so true and so simple.
 Remember that fear is the believer’s only enemy in its least common denominator.
 Fear is believing in reverse and if you fear something enough, it will happen to you.
 So you definitely want to get rid of fear and the way to do that is to turn to God and His Word.
 The next verse goes on to say that a believer can look to God and they were ‘lightened’.
 The light of God’s Word lit up their life so that they can clearly see where they were going.
 Remember, God is all light and in Him is no darkness at all.
 And we already know that light dispels darkness.
 Light up a candle in a dark room and the darkness goes away.
 A simple illustration but one that you shouldn’t forget.
 That same verse says that their faces were not ashamed.
 You should never feel shame when you walk down the road holding your Bible or sharing God’s Word with some stranger.
-I am going to refresh your memory about a Scriptures that you should know.
 If you stand with God, you will never be disappointed in your expectation.
 You should hold your head high because when you stand for God in the midst of the darkness of this age, Jesus Christ stands up on the right hand of God for you and don’t you forget that.
 In verse six, we see that we are simply human and sometimes we have some difficult situations to work through.
 They can really get to you sometimes as I’m sure you know.
 The illustration in this verse is about a man who cried and God heard him and God saved him and rescued him out of all of his troubles.
 Do you think that man was praying to the true God or was he praying to some idol?
 Do you think he went to a fortuneteller or to someone similar in the occult and they saved him out of his troubles?
 He would make his troubles worse if he did these things, so that he may never be saved – he may never be rescued.
 We are to go to God first and then God will direct us as to what to do according to His Word and that is the only way we will get true deliverance and not something that’s counterfeit.
 You may get a counterfeit deliverance but I’ll guarantee you it won’t last very long.
 The enemy tricks and lures people and counterfeits what the true God does, but will always let you down when you need help the most.
 He can only steal, kill, and destroy.
-This is in another verse of Scripture that you should be familiar with in the gospel of John.
+This is in another verse of Scripture that you should be familiar with in the gospel of John 10: 10.

 Psalm 34: 6 - 9